Child Support and Spousal Support

 - The income of the payer; and

 - The number of children who are being supported.

-In addition to the “baseline” child support set out in s.
+In addition to this “baseline” child support set out in s.
 3 of the Child Support Guidelines, parents may also claim “special” or “extraordinary” expenses under s.
-7. These typically include, but are not limited to, daycare, sports fees, uninsured medical and dental expenses etc.
+7. These include but are not limited to:

-In certain circumstances, the access parent may be able to have their child support reduced if they are paying very high costs to exercise access in the form of plane fair, hotels etc. There are other circumstances in which a payor may claim undue hardship but as a general rule, it is very hard to prove undue hardship and payors should not expect any reduction of their child support.
+Under certain circumstances the access parent may be able to have their child support obligation reduced, such as if they pay high costs to exercise access in the form of travel and lodging expenses.
+There are also instances in which a payer may claim undue hardship but it’s generally hard to substantiate.

-Spousal support, also called maintenance or alimony, is not determined in the same way that child support is.
-A party claiming spousal support must prove their entitlement to spousal support by demonstrating that they have been disadvantaged by the breakdown of the marriage, and that their spouse has the ability to pay spousal support.
+Spousal support, also called maintenance or alimony, is determined differently.
+A party claiming spousal support must prove their entitlement by demonstrating they have been disadvantaged by the breakdown of the marriage and that their spouse has the ability to pay.